In this video, we will roughly show you the operating principle and the layout of a laser.

 - The resonator

-The pump source guides external energy to the laser.
+The pump source allows external energy to travel to the laser.

-The active laser medium is located on the inside of the laser.
+The active laser medium is found on the inside of the laser machine.
 Depending on the design, the laser medium can consist of a gas mixture (CO2 laser), of a crystal body (YAG laser) or glass fibers (fiber laser).
-When energy is fed to the laser medium through the pump, it emits energy in the form of radiation.
+When the produced energy is subsequently lead to the laser medium through the pump, it emits energy in the form of radiation.

-The active laser medium is located between two mirrors, the "resonator".
+The active laser medium is placed in the middle of two mirrors, commonly known as the "resonator".
 One of these mirrors is a one-way mirror.
 The radiation of the active laser medium is amplified in the resonator.
-At the same time, only a certain radiation can leave the resonator through the one-way mirror.
-This bundled radiation is the laser radiation.
+Having said this, only certain radiation can leave the resonator through the one-way mirror.
+This bundled radiation is what creates the laser radiation.

 Laser radiation has three fundamental properties: